 In addition to our vast array of live music, Twinwood Festival also hosts a large number of trader stalls, displays and museums, showcasing or selling all things vintage, from fashion and hairstyling, to arts and antiques, to motors and militaria.
-Read on for a rundown of the many excellent permanent displays and museums hosted at our historic Twinwood Airfield site, which are open for most of the year, not just at the festival!
+Read on for a rundown of the many excellent permanent displays and museums hosted at our historic Twinwood Airfield site, which are open for some of the year, see dates below...

 During WWII, Twinwood Airfield was a RAF training base.
 During this time, Glenn Miller and his Orchestra were based in nearby Bedford as a safer alternative to London, and Glenn Miller and his band members regularly used RAF Twinwood Airfield.
 On August 27th 1944, Glenn Miller performed a special concert at RAF Twinwood.
 It was the only outdoor concert he performed at a British base.
 Later that year, on December 15th 1944, Major Glenn Miller was due to leave England for France.
 He boarded a Norseman aircraft outside Twinwood Control Tower, and he was never seen again.
 This sparked a mystery that has fascinated the world ever since.

 We took on the task of transforming the Twinwood Airfield Control Tower back to its original condition, and in 2002, the newly restored and refurbished control tower was opened to the public by Beryl Davis, Glenn's wartime singer.
 To celebrate this, a Glenn Miller Concert was held, and this was the forerunner of what is now the annual Twinwood Festival.

 Over the years, thousands of people have visited the control tower - now known as the Glenn Miller Museum - to pay homage to this legendary musician and band leader, and it has become somewhat of a shrine to his fans from around the world.